orospakr/sharpify/README.md

 // use your favorite JSON library to decode the string into a C# object
 ```

-Get all Products (on the first page) from the API as a JObject from
+Alternatively, get all Products (on the first page) from the API as a
-json.net, suitable for use with `dynamic`:
+JObject from json.net, suitable for use with `dynamic`:

 ```csharp
 // pass the supplied JSON Data Translator